- Health Checks

 The transvaginal ultrasound will check the general gynaecological health of the womb (uterus), the lining of the womb (endometrium) and more specifically in relation to fertility allow a detailed inspection of the ovaries.
 Examples of potential problems related to fertility include uterine fibroids and polycystic ovaries.

-The transvaginal ultrasound also includes assessment of ovarian antral follicle count (AFC).
+The transvaginal ultrasound also includes assessment of ovarian follicles including follicle tracking and ovarian antral follicle count (AFC).
 The AFC is an important tool used to evaluate ovarian reserve, or the potential of the ovaries to provide eggs.

-This test shows how many eggs a woman has at any given point in time and is currently regarded as one of the best tests to check for ovarian reserves.
+This test shows how many follicles (eggs) a woman has at any given point in time and is currently regarded as one of the best tests to check for ovarian reserves.

 Ideally on days 2/3 of your cycle